BenPyton/ProceduralDungeon/Choose-Door.md

 ![](Images/ChooseDoor.jpg)

 ### **Next Step**
-The next step is to [[actually generate the dungeon by calling the Generate function|Dungeon Generator]].
+The next step is to [actually generate the dungeon by calling the Generate function](Dungeon-Generator.md).